FlipDyn with Control: Resource Takeover Games with Dynamics: Problem Formulation

-We seek to find Nash Equilibrium (NE) solutions of the game~\eqref{eq:obj_def_alpha}.
-To guarantee the existence of a pure or mixed NE takeover strategy, we expand the set of player policies to behavioral strategies -- probability distributions over the space of discrete actions at each time step~\cite{hespanha2017noncooperative}.
+We seek to find Nash Equilibria (NE) of the game~\eqref{eq:obj_def_alpha}.
+To guarantee the existence of a pure or mixed takeover strategy, we expand the set of player policies to behavioral strategies, i.e., probability distributions over the space of discrete actions at each time step~\cite{hespanha2017noncooperative}.
 Specifically, let

 be the behavioral strategies for the defender and adversary at time instant $k$ for the \texttt{FlipDyn} state $\alpha_k$, such that $\beta_{k}^{\alpha_{k}} \in [0,1]$ and $\gamma_{k}^{\alpha_{k}} \in [0,1]$, respectively.
 The takeover actions